Ami Mali Hicks: Artistry

-Hicks began to focus on batik and exhibited pieces at the Second Annual Exhibition of the National Arts Club in 1908, where her wall hanging was praised for her use of color.
-She began experimenting with dyes, often creating her own combinations to match decorations for home decor.
+Activism

+Aside from her art, Hicks also took interest in political activism.
+Specifically, she was active in the women's suffrage movement, joining the militant Women's Political Union led by Harriet Stanton Blatch and the Heterodoxy Club.
+She was described by a friend as a "forbidding feminist".
+Hicks was among the women who demanded that President Woodrow Wilson stop imprisoning suffragettes.
+Additionally, she was a member of the Committee of One Thousand.
+Hicks was also involved with the Single Tax Issue, speaking about the matter with the Equal Franchise Society and Woman's Christian Temperance Union.
+In 1913, she wrote an article about many of the women who were also part of the organization.

+Free Acres

+Hicks' longest standing organization is Free Acres.
 In 1909, she joined with Bolton Hall, an ardent member of the Henry George Movement, to establish a single tax colony on a piece of farmland he owned.
+The goal of the colony was to establish a community for those who could not afford a summer home to share the property and work together for improvements.
 Hall converted the hen house to a dwelling for his private use and Hicks and Ella Murray made use of the dilapidated farm house.
-The goal of the colony was to establish a community for those who could not afford a summer home to share the property and work together for improvements.
-The group sent out invitations to other Georgists and by 1910, the three were joined by Grace Isabell Colburn, Otto G. Fischer and his wife, and Walter Hampton, who incorporated the property as Free Acres.
-Meeting in Hicks' studio, the group of seven drafted the incorporation papers, where members were allowed to build in the community but forbidden to buy or sell the land.
+The group sent out invitations to other Georgists and by 1910, the three were joined by Grace Isabell Colburn, Walter Hampton, Otto G. Fischer and his wife.
+The group drafted the incorporation papers, stating that members were allowed to build in the community but forbidden to buy or sell the land.
 Land rents were annually collected and the corporation paid the various taxes due.
-She was elected as one of the first trustees and continued to serve in that capacity throughout the 1930s, as well as participating in events of the Henry George School.
+Hicks was elected as one of the first trustees and continued to serve in that capacity throughout the 1930s, as well as participating in events of the Henry George School.
+She retired near the property in 1940, being one of the two living original members in the 1950s.

-Though Hicks continued to produce batiks, she also made woven works, draperies, and produced watercolors influenced by Japanese styles.
-She began to publish books and articles on arts and crafts, including such works as "Batik, Its Making and Its Use" (House & Garden (November 1913), The Craft of Handmade Rugs (1914), Everyday Art (1925), and Color in Action (1937).
-In 1919, she joined the faculty of a theatrical school run by Yvette Guilbert and was responsible for teaching costume and scenery design.
-She became active in the women's suffrage movement, joining the militant Women's Political Union led by Harriet Stanton Blatch.
-Hicks was among the women who demanded that President Woodrow Wilson stop imprisoning suffragettes and was a member of the radical feminist group, the Heterodoxy Club.
-She spoke on single tax issues at feminist rallies, for groups like the Equal Franchise League and the Woman's Christian Temperance Union.
-In the 1940s, she retired to her property near "Free Acres" and in 1950, was one of only two of the original members still living.

-Death and legacy

-Hicks died in 1954.
-Free Acres, which she helped found, is still a thriving community.